-- The IASB considered whether to propose reduced disclosure requirements in relation to IFRS 17 in the draft Standard. - As explained in paragraph BC62 of the Basis for Conclusions, most banks, credit unions, insurance companies, securities, brokers/dealers, mutual funds and investment banks would be out of the scope, therefore would have to provide full disclosures from IFRS Standards. - Nonetheless, some entities that issue insurance contracts within the scope of IFRS 17 could be eligible to apply the IASB proposals on reduced disclosures for subsidiaries.
-For example:
+- 76 The IASB considered whether to propose reduced disclosure requirements in relation to IFRS 17 in the draft Standard. - 77 As explained in paragraph BC62 of the Basis for Conclusions, most banks, credit unions, insurance companies, securities, brokers/dealers, mutual funds and investment banks would be out of the scope, therefore would have to provide full disclosures from IFRS Standards. - 78 Nonetheless, some entities that issue insurance contracts within the scope of IFRS 17 could be eligible to apply the IASB proposals on reduced disclosures for subsidiaries.
+For example: - (a) a subsidiary that insures only the risks of its parent or its fellow subsidiaries; or - (b) a non-insurance subsidiary that issues insurance contracts within the scope of IFRS 17.

-- (a) a subsidiary that insures only the risks of its parent or its fellow subsidiaries (sometimes called a 'captive insurer'); or - (b) a non-insurance subsidiary that issues insurance contracts within the scope of IFRS 17. - As explained in BC64 of the Basis for Conclusions the IASB decided not to propose reduced disclosure requirements for IFRS 17.
-Therefore, the entities described in the paragraph above (e.g. captive insurers) would have to provide full disclosures from IFRS 17.
+79 As explained in BC64 of the Basis for Conclusions the IASB decided not to propose reduced disclosure requirements for IFRS 17.
+Therefore, the entities described in the paragraph above would have to provide full disclosures from IFRS 17.